 Mission 7: Yamato Be Forever

 Its power reactor destroyed, the Comet Empire is frozen in space; now you have to type away its remaining fighters while Yamato unleashes all its remaining power against the Imperial City.
-Fortunately, you don’t have to deal with Zordar’s Dreadnaught.
+Fortunately, you don’t have to deal with Zordar’s Dreadnought.
 If you do your job, Teresa will come to the rescue and the final scenes of Yamato 2 will play you out.
 See the intro cutscene here.

 Lose any of the missions, and this will be Yamato‘s sorry fate.
 But no pressure…